American Legion Baseball Scholarship

 - Application Deadline

 - The American Legion offers a number of scholarships and other resources to assist young people in their pursuit of higher education.
 Each department baseball committee may select a player from their department to receive this scholarship.

 Applicant must have graduated from high school or have enrolled at a college or university, be on a current roster with American Legion National Baseball that has been filed with National Headquarters, and be a part of a team affiliated with an American Legion Post.

-The scholarship application, three letters of recommendation and certification form must be completed, postmarked, and mailed to your local Department (State) Headquarters no later than July 16th.
-Any Team Manager or Head Coach of an American Legion (Post–affiliated) team may nominate one player for consideration of the award.
-Do NOT send applications to National Headquarters!
+The scholarship application, three (3) letters of recommendation and certification form must be completed, postmarked, and mailed to your local Department (State) Headquarters.
+Any team manager or head coach of an American Legion (post–affiliated) team may nominate one player for consideration of the award.
+Do not send applications to National Headquarters.